 As might be expected of any true anthropologist, I love being out in the field, observing and conducting research (all day, every day).
 But I’m also very production-driven, and as a result my practice is geared towards translating my observations and findings into something concrete: words, film, images, events, keynotes and workshops.

 Most of the work you find here is related to me being a style anthropologist.
 I'm also a parttime DJ and I work for clients who hire me as a copywriter, creative producer and content creator.

-Clients: CBRE, Mode Muze, Protestantse Diaconie van Amsterdam, Marie Claire, Centraal Museum Utrecht, This Memento, AMFI, AUC, UVA, Nationale musea van Wereldculturen, Vice, i-d, Gemeente Amsterdam Zuidoost, The Face Magazine, ObA.
+Clients: Cablai, CBRE, Mode Muze, Protestantse Diaconie van Amsterdam, Marie Claire, Centraal Museum Utrecht, This Memento, AMFI, AUC, UVA, Nationale musea van Wereldculturen, Vice, i-d, Gemeente Amsterdam Zuidoost, The Face Magazine, ObA.